travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/Hotel.md

 ## Other particularities

-- Count field in HotelConnection inform of the number of hotels that will be returned to the complete response for this concrete query (it includes pagination).
+- Count field in HotelConnection informs of the number of hotels that will be returned to the complete response for this specific query (it includes pagination).

 - PageInfo element inside response must be used for relay search queries.